dbca-wa/wastd/docs_source/data_collection/data_collection_training.rst

 * Never save using the floppy symbol.
 * Never back out with "back" key and "save form".
 * The only valid way out of a form is to swipe right until "save and exit" is reached.
-* Training data should be recorded either outside of nesting beaches, or use "Hatchback turtle".
+* Training data should be recorded either outside of nesting beaches, or use "Hatchback turtle", or with tablets set to not auto-upload and the trainer deleting the submissions before sending.

 0 Pre survey
 ^^^^^^^^^^^^